 For a balanced curriculum, pupils are recommended to select at least one Humanity, one Modern Foreign Language and one Creative Arts subject.
 However, although such choices are popular, they are not compulsory; we will be flexible and accommodate variations to this guided structure according to the interests, skills and ability of individuals.
-Note that it is possible even within this guided structure to study more than one Humanity, or more than one Modern Foreign Language or more than one Creative Arts subject.
-See the options table overleaf.
+Note that it is possible even within this

 Four Options selected from the following guided structure

 Note: a good balance of choices would involve one subject selected

 from each category; however, if they wish, pupils may choose

 subjects that appeal to them and play to their strengths.

 Modern Foreign Languages

 French

 German

 Spanish

 Creative Arts

 Art and Design (compulsory for Art Scholars)

 Design and Technology

 Drama (compulsory for Drama Scholars)

 Music (Grade 2 performance ability needed)

 Humanities

 Geography

 History

+Religious Studies (current 4 th Year)

 Scientific

 Computer Science

 Geology

 Physical Education

 Separate Science (GCSEs in Physics, Chemistry and Biology, in

 place of Combined Science)

-- \ Drama Scholars must take GCSE Drama and Art Scholars must take the GCSE Art and Design course to keep their financial award. - \\ Note that pupils must have at least Grade 2 performance ability for GCSE Music.
+Note that pupils must have at least Grade 2 performance ability for GCSE Music.
 There is also a fast-track one year course during Wednesday Activities of the 4th Year for those who already have Grade 5 Theory, Grade 6 instrument / voice and involvement in choirs, bands or orchestras at school.